Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch04_Triangles_and_congruence.md

 ## Triangle congruence criteria 2 (Criterios de congruencia de triángulos 2)
 [Ch04_S04](https://www.ck12.org/reader/reader-index.html#section/2932943/4.4/9549314)

-(Lado incluido por dos ángulos)
+(Lado comprendido entre dos ángulos)
 **Included side between two angles**: a side that is common to two differnt angles.
 The angles surround the side by placing themselves at each endpoint of the side.

-(Construcción de un triángulo dados dos ángulos y su lado incluido) **Triangle from two angles and their included side construction**: geometric construction to draw a triangle given two angles and their included side.
+(Construcción de un triángulo dados dos ángulos y su lado comprendido) **Triangle from two angles and their included side construction**: geometric construction to draw a triangle given two angles and their included side.

 > Triangle from two angles and their included side construction